-RELEVANT PROJECT TYPE СТ SYSTEM PERFORMANCE MEASURES and CoC GOALS SO ES RRH TH PH Length of Time Persons Remain Homeless 1a Х Х Х X • Average length of time homeless persons in ES and SH.
-Goal: <116 • Average length of time homeless persons in ES, SH, and TH.
-Goal: <123 2 X X X X Returns to Homelessness Measurement of clients exiting from any project type to a permanent housing destination in the date range two years prior to the production of the system performance report as follows: Percentage of those exiting from ES who returned to homelessness.
+RELEVANT PROJECT TYPE СТ SYSTEM PERFORMANCE MEASURES and CoC GOALS so ES RRH TH PH Length of Time Persons Remain Homeless 1a X X X X • Average length of time persons in ES and SH.
+Goal: <30 • Average length of time persons in ES, SH, and TH.
+Goal: <45 Length of Time Persons Remain Homeless 1b X X X X • Average length of time persons in ES, SH and PH.
+Goal: <120 • Average length of time persons in ES, SH, TH, and PH.
+Goal: <120 Returns to Homelessness 37 37 N 7 v Measurement of clients exiting from any project type to a permanent housing destination in the date range two years prior to the production of the system performance report as follows: 2 X X X X • Percentage of those exiting from ES who returned to homelessness.
 Goal: <30% • Percentage of those exiting from TH returning to homelessness.
-Goal: <30% • Percentage of those exiting from PH returning to homelessness.
-Goal: <30% 3 Х Х Number of Homeless Persons Measurement of the change in the CoC's total annual count of sheltered ES and TH homeless persons in HMIS.
-This metric only has relevance in the aggregate, as such, individual projects are not expected to use this measure.
-Employment and Income Growth for Persons in CoC Programs during the reporting period X X X X • Measurement of the percentage of adults (among stayers) who increased their earned income.
-Goal: 45% • Measurement of the percentage of adult stayers who increased their non- employment cash income.
-Goal: 45% 4 Х • Measurement of the percentage of adult stayers who increased their total income Goal: 45% • Measurement of the percentage of adults (among leavers) who increased their earned income.
+Goal: <10% • Percentage of those exiting from PH returning to homelessness.
+Goal: <10% Number of Homeless Persons 3 X X Measurement of the change in the CoC's total annual count of sheltered ES and TH homeless persons in HMIS.
+This metric only has relevance in the aggregate, a such, individual projects are not expected to use this measure.
+Employment and Income Growth for Persons in CoC Programs durin the reporting period Measurement of the percentage of adults (among stayers) who increased their earned income.
+Goal: 45% Measurement of the percentage of adult stayers who increased their non-employment cash income.
+Goal: 45% 4 X X X Measurement of the percentage of adult stayers who increased their total income Goal: 45% • Measurement of the percentage of adults (among leavers) who increased their earned income.
 Goal: 45% • Measurement of the percentage of adult leavers who increased their non- employment cash income.
-Goal: 45% • Measurement of the percentage of adult leavers who increased their total income.
-Goal: 45% Number of Persons who Become Homeless for the First Time 5 Х Х Х Х • Change in number of active participants in ES and TH projects who were not previously enrolled in HMIS.
-Goal: <200
+Goal: 45% Measurement of the percentage of adult leavers who increased their total income.
+Goal: 45%

-• Change in number of persons entering ES, TH and PH with no prior enrollment in HMIS.
-Goal: <200 6 Reserved.
+5 X X X X Number of Persons who Become Homeless for the First Time Change in number of active participants in ES and TH projects who were not previously enrolled in HMIS.
+Goal: &gt;80% Change in number of persons entering ES, TH and PH with no prior enrollment in HMIS.
+Goal: &gt;80% 6 Reserved.
 7 X X X X Successful Placement from Street Outreach and Successful Placement in or Retention of Permanent Housing.
 Measurement of the change in exits to permanent housing destinations.
-Goal: >65% Measurement of the change in exits or retention of permanent housing from ES, SH, TH, and PH-RRH.
-Goal: >65%
+Goal: &gt;65% Measurement of the change in exits or retention of permanent housing from ES, SH, TH, and PH-RRH.
+Goal: &gt;75% Measurement of the change in exits or retention of permanent housing from PH (Not including PH-RRH).
+Goal: &gt;85%

 Whereas system performance measures are intended to provide a snapshot into the homeless response system as an entire coordinated initiative, project performance measures takes a closer look at each project within the CoC.
 The standards provided below establish the performance standards set by this CoC in assessing and evaluating each project's performance, individually.
-On May 10, 2017, the CoC Governing Board established the following performance targets for all CoC and ESG funded projects:
+On August 6, 2020, the CoC Governing Board established the following performance targets for all CoC and ESG funded projects:

-- (1) 65% of persons in ES,SH, TH, or PH-RRH should be exited to permanent housing destinations - (2) 45% of persons in CoC and ESG funded programs should maintain OR increase their income - (3) No more than 35% of persons who were exited from CoC and ESG funded programs should return to homelessness within 1 year
+- (1) 75% of persons in ES,SH, TH, or PH-RRH should be exited to permanent housing destinations - (2) 45% of persons in CoC and ESG funded programs should maintain OR increase their income - (3) No more than 30% of persons who were exited from CoC and ESG funded ES and no more that 10% of persons who were exited from CoC and ESG funded TH, PH, and PH-RRH programs should return to homelessness within 1 year